Boulder’s assault weapons ban, meant to stop mass shootings, was blocked 10 days before grocery store attack

 Colorado State Rep. Tom Sullivan (D), who ran for office after his son Alex was killed in the Aurora movie theater shooting, said he helped lobby the statehouse in Denver for background checks and magazine limits.
 Neither Congress nor the state legislature, he noted, had the political capital to go as far as Boulder City Council.

-“The assault weapons put the ‘mass’ in the ‘shootings,’" he told The Post.
+“The assault weapons put the ‘mass’ in the ‘shootings,’ " he told The Post.
 “That’s what gets the numbers up.
-That’s what gets the assault weapons that were able to fire as many rounds as were fired ... in the theater, in the schools, in Parkland.”
+That’s what gets the assault weapons that were able to fire as many rounds as were fired … in the theater, in the schools, in Parkland.”

 Annie Gowen contributed to this report.